 - Students sometimes enroll in online courses as a "catch all" solution because of scheduling conflicts with other courses, work, etc. They may lack web experience, computer skills, or the even the self-motivation required for success.
-We do not want students to take these courses because nothing else would fit. - The quality of previous online experiences may lead the student to believe the myth that these courses do not require as much of their time or lack rigor.
-We are developing a "Student Responsiveness Policy" to replace our "Attendance Policy" in response to this wide variance in quality of experience.
-We want both the expectations of the students and the faculty to match. - The development of a well-designed and tested web course orientation, minitraining program, and a CART CMS 2.0 Student Guide for first time online student could become a key factor in their success and satisfaction with the program. - The web-based curriculum will require a full-time web technician to provide trouble shooting assistance to the students, faculty, and the CART CMS web master, and requires release time to faculty members for design, development and testing.
-We want the program to continue running smoothly while experiencing growth and development. - We envision our web-based program serving 50 MIET students in a national and international setting within the near future.
+We do not want students to take these courses because nothing else would fit their schedules. - The quality of previous online experiences may lead the student to believe the myth that these courses do not require as much of their time or lack rigor.
+We have developed a "Student Responsiveness Policy" to augment our "Attendance Policy" in response to this wide variance in quality of experience.
+We want both the expectations of the students and the faculty to match.
+Essentially, if the student fails to engage (log-in) the course for fourteen days, then the CMS requires readmission by permission of instructor. - The development of a well-designed and tested web course orientation, minitraining program, and a CART CMS 2.0 Student Guide for first time online student could become a key factor in their success and satisfaction with the program. - The web-based curriculum will eventually require a full-time web technician to provide trouble shooting assistance to the students, faculty, and the CART CMS web master, and requires release time to faculty members for design, development and testing.
+We want the program to continue running smoothly while experiencing growth and development. - We envision our web-based program serving 50 MIET students within the near future.
 A targeted web-based marketing plan must be devised to attract the proper number of students with the proper background for success.
 We should partner with a variety of other institutions and organizations where common student serving interests exists.